 THE ECLIPSE STORY.

-We have all had our moments where you just need something to make do for now until you can afford something better and that's ok, perhaps finishing uni or getting through the uncertain times of Covid we might purchase cheap furniture or products just to get by.
-However, we quickly learn that these products are not made to last and then we all know where it ends up - landfill.
+We've all had our moments where you need something just to make do for now until you can afford something better and that's fine, perhaps finishing uni or getting through the uncertain times of Covid, we might purchase cheap furniture or products just to get by.
+However, we quickly learn that these products are not made to last and then we all know where they end up - in landfill.

 The good news is that slowly people are becoming aware that this approach is simply not sustainable.
 So many companies are now doing incredible things, making good quality products from recycled materials like board shorts from plastic bottles, shoes from car tyres and wetsuits from recycled neoprene, these stories make us feel good.
 “Go world''.
 At Eclipse we have a passion for well-crafted furniture with thoughtful design, using high-quality local raw materials, sustainably sourced or even better.

 Ross's affinity with the beauty inherent in Australian Eucalypt Timbers started when he was growing up on a farm chopping up firewood.
 He observed the different colours, textures and densities within different types of eucalypts.
 Then his passion for Eucalypt timbers grew rapidly when his business started using some recycled hardwood to make furniture when they started to graduate from using softer timbers which back in the mid to late eighties was mainly recycled Baltic pine and old Oregon.

 One of Ross's other earliest influences came from his late Grandmother's hobby of lapidary (the art of polishing stones).
 'It was fascinating seeing a very ordinary-looking stone go through the polishing process and being absolutely gobsmacked when it came out.
 It was amazing to see the beautiful colours and patterns in what was once just an ordinary stone and this is very similar to what we do now but with timber.